What is transformer cooling mean?

 - 45 KVA in case of ONAN cooling.
 No fans or pumps working.

 - 60 KVA in case of operating the first stage of the ONAF cooling.
 A certain cooling number of units of fans and pumps works in this stage.
-In this stage no need for operating all fans and pumps.
+In this stage no need to operate all fans and pumps.

 Loading capacity for multistage cooling transformer: